Structured Decompositions: Structural and Algorithmic Compositionality: Introduction

 \section{Introduction}

-Compositionality can be understood as the perspective that the meaning, structure or function of the whole is given by that of its constituent parts~\cite{compositionality-SEP}.
-This idea has always played a key role in mathematics and computer science where age-old notions such as recursion and divide and conquer make sense of mathematical objects by looking at them through a compositional lens.
-More recently there has been a tremendous push towards the systematic study of the mathematics of compositional systems and of how and where such systems crop-up in science~\cite{fong2016algebra, pollard2017open, cicala2019rewriting, courser2020open, master2021composing}.
+Compositionality can be understood as the perspective that the semantics, structure or function of the whole should be given by that of its constituent parts~\cite{compositionality-SEP}.
+This principle has long shaped thinking in mathematics and computer science and indeed basic tools like recursion and divide-and-conquer algorithms themselves rely on compositional reasoning.

+More recently, a strong research effort has concentrated around the systematic mathematical study of compositional systems and their occurrences in wider scientific domains~\cite{fong2016algebra, pollard2017open, cicala2019rewriting, courser2020open, master2021composing}.
 Thanks to these efforts, we can now make sense of how one might build graphs, Petri nets~\cite{open-petri-nets-master-baez}, chemical reaction networks~\cite{reaction-networks-pollard-baez}, stock and flow diagrams~\cite{open-stock-and-flow} or epidemiological models~\cite{libkind2022algebraic} from smaller constituent parts.
-But how should we study real-world instances of this data?
-Clearly we would like to develop algorithms which are not specific only to one of these application domains.
-Indeed, it would be ideal to have algorithms that take the categorial and compositional structure of their inputs into account and which can be applied to any of these instances.
-As of yet such algorithms do not exist and this paper intends to set the groundwork from which to initiate this study.

-The field of \emph{parameterized complexity} guides us in this endeavor by providing us with a vast and well-established literature on how to develop compositional algorithms when the inputs are graphs or other kinds of combinatorial objects which display some sort of compositional (often recursive) structure~\cite{flum2006parameterized, cygan2015parameterized, CourcelleBook, GroheBook}.

-Here we introduce the notion of \textit{structured decompositions}: categorical objects which vastly generalize tree-width -- one of the most important notions in the parameterized complexity toolbox~\cite{flum2006parameterized, cygan2015parameterized, CourcelleBook, GroheBook} -- and which allow us to initiate the study of how to develop algorithms which exploit the compositional structure of their inputs.

-Structured decompositions aim to generalize the following idea.
-Suppose we have a morphism of undirected multi-graphs $f : H \to G$.
-We think of this morphism `\textit{fibrationally}'.
-For each vertex $x$ of $G$, there is a set $f^{-1}(x)$ called the `\textit{bag}' of vertices sitting over a node $x$.
-Similarly, for each edge $e : x \to y$ of $G$, we have a set $f^{-1}(e)$ called the `\textit{bag}' of edges sitting over $e$.
-For example, consider the graph morphism depicted below:

-The codomain $G$ of $f$ is drawn below with the dashed edges denoting the fibers of its vertices.
-Although not indicated in the picture, the edges $a$ and $b$ sit over the edge $e$ and the edges $c$ and $d$ sit over $f$.
-In this paper we are more interested in the `\textit{dependent perspective}' of $f$; the fibers of this $f$ collect into a functor of the form
+Ideally, we want versatile algorithms which consider the categorial and compositional structure of their inputs, and work generically across all these instances.
+Compositional algorithms at this level of generality don't yet exist.
+This article presents a starting point for their development, based upon a rich, well-established theory for computing on graphs.